Answering Service for Electrical Contractors

 A general-purpose AI receptionist gives you a configurable agent that you adapt to your workflow.
 A trade-aware AI for electricians has the questions baked in.
 On a no-power call, the AI asks whether the neighbors have power, what the main breaker is showing, whether there is medical equipment in the home, and whether the home is on a generator.
 On a sparking outlet call, the AI asks what is plugged in, whether the outlet is currently arcing, whether the homeowner has killed power at the panel, and whether anything is burning.
 On an EV charger call, the AI asks model, install date, what was charging, and whether the breaker tripped.

-The intake is dispatch-ready.
-The on-call electrician reads the alert and knows whether to roll a truck or talk the homeowner through cutting power at the main while they finish the job they are already on.
+The intake is callback-ready.
+The on-call electrician reads the alert and decides the next human callback, utility escalation, or truck-roll step while they finish the job they are already on.

 When a live virtual receptionist still wins